symbol/symbol-docs/source/concepts/cross-chain-swaps.rst

 SecretLockTransaction
 =====================

-Use a secret lock transaction to transfer mosaics between two accounts.
-The specified mosaics remain locked until a valid :ref:`Secret Proof Transaction <secret-proof-transaction>` unlocks them.
+Use a SecretLockTransaction to transfer mosaics between two accounts.
+The specified mosaics remain locked until a valid :ref:`SecretProofTransaction <secret-proof-transaction>` unlocks them.

-If the transaction duration is reached without being proved, the locked amount goes back to the initiator of the secret lock transaction.
+If the transaction duration is reached without being proved, the locked amount goes back to the initiator of the SecretLockTransaction.

 **Version**: 0x01